vendia/blog/posts/2022-04-20-NFT-IT-Business-Example.md

 ---
-title: 3 Body Problem Part 3: Comparing Approaches with Adobe Stock™️ example
+title: '3 Body Problem Part 3: Comparing Approaches with Adobe Stock™️ example'
-description: Let’s look at how Centralized IT and NFTs may solve for tracking Adobe Stock licenses
+description: 'Let’s look at how Centralized IT and NFTs may solve for tracking Adobe Stock licenses'
-date: 2022-04-20-NFT-IT-Business-Example
+date: 2022-04-20
 authors:
   - Tim Wagner
 ---